GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Kent Beck*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts